Secluded & Quiet Islands In Greece

 Island Of Kythira Greece - Chora

-Not far from the coast of eastern Peloponnese, the forgotten island of Kythira is a wonderful and tranquil Greek destination, also quite near to the western coast of Crete.
+Not far from the coast of eastern Peloponnese, the forgotten island of Kythira is a beautiful and tranquil Greek destination, also quite near to the western coast of Crete.

 How To Get To Kythira